-- 1. If you're going to fuel your boat while it's in the water, be sure it's securely moored to the dock. - 2.
-Turn off all electrical equipment including engines, appliances, bilge blower, lights, etc. - 3.
-Extinguish all cigarettes, cigars or other items that may produce a spark or flame. - 4.
-Close all openings including hatches, windows, doors, and portlights. - 5.
-Through-deck fittings are provided for fuel tank filling.
-Remove the cap and insert the fuel supply nozzle, allowing the nozzle to maintain contact with the fitting; this will prevent possible static sparking. - 6.
+- Your boat has a permanently installed fuel tank, through-deck fittings are provided for fuel tank filling.
+Remove the cap and insert the fuel supply nozzle. - 5.
 Often you won't be able to fill the fuel tank to 100% of its dry-rated capacity.
 This is because the amount of fuel the tank will hold depends, in part, on the boat's floating attitude, which in turn affects the position of the fuel tank and its venting system.
 If fuel flows out the tank vent, discontinue fueling immediately.
 The tank will be as full as possible under the current conditions.
-It is advisable not to overfill the tank anyway, as you want to allow for thermal expansion of the fuel, especially on very hot days. - 7.
-If, when filling the tank, you can't put fuel in at a reasonable rate, check the fuel vent line to see that it's not kinked or plugged. - 8.
-When you have finished fueling, replace the fill cap and wipe off any fuel spillage. - 9.
-Open the engine compartment and all windows, doors, and hatches; inspect, both visually and by smell, for fuel fumes or leakage.
+It is advisable not to overfill the tank anyway, as you want to allow for thermal expansion of the fuel, especially on very hot days. - 6.
+If, when filling the tank, you can't put fuel in at a reasonable rate, check the fuel vent line to see that it's not kinked or plugged. - 7.
+When you have finished fueling, replace the fill cap and wipe off any fuel spillage. - 8.
+Open all hatches; inspect, both visually and by smell, for fuel fumes or leakage.
 Any sign of fuel leakage, or any indication of fumes, must be investigated and corrected prior to starting the engine.